Chapter 05 // Primitives

 Why move to finite fields?

-Over GF(p)GF(p), the same equation y2x3+ax+b(modp)y^2 \equiv x^3 + ax + b \pmod{p} defines a finite set of points where both xx and yy are integers mod pp. The smooth curve becomes a scattered cloud of discrete points.
+Over GF(p)GF(p), the equation y2x3+ax+b(modp)y^2 \equiv x^3 + ax + b \pmod{p} defines a finite set of points where both xx and yy are integers mod pp. The smooth curve becomes a scattered cloud of discrete points.
 The geometry vanishes, but the algebra (the point addition formulas) works exactly the same way.

 Elliptic Curves Over Finite Fields